domonkoss/ceudsd/seminar/3-sql/README.md

 FROM countries
 LEFT JOIN currencies
 USING (country_code)
-WHERE region = '"North America"' AND currencies.country_code IS NULL ORDER BY region;
+WHERE region = 'North America' AND currencies.country_code IS NULL ORDER BY region;
 ```